kelvingsli/flask-microservice-users/README.md

 ## Flask User Service
 ---
 ### Summary
 Simple user microservice with basic methods.
-This service connects to a database and uses gRPC for inter-service communications
+This service connects to a database and uses gRPC for inter-service communications.

 ---
 ### Setup Virtual Environment
 Install virtualenv.